We all want to be on TOP, specially when it comes to our

 What Are Meta Tags?

-Here's a code example
+Here's a code example of meta tags:

 <head>